-The Mathematics & Statistics 10 credit modules MM106, MM107, MM108, MM109, MM123 and MM124 may be chosen as electives if not already compulsory for your course.
-Note that MM106 and MM107 cover the first and second semesters, respectively, of MM104, while MM123 and MM124 cover the first and second halves, respectively, of the second semester module MM103.
+The Mathematics & Statistics 10 credit modules MM107, MM147 and MM148 may be chosen as electives if not already compulsory for your course.
+Note that MM147 and MM148 cover the first and second halves, respectively, of the second semester module MM145.